Monster Energy Supercross: The Official Videogame 4

 - 0 % positive mentions

-Overall, while the game features some bugs and less realistic physics typical of an arcade style, players appreciate the introduction of new features compared to its predecessor, SX3.
+The game exhibits some bugs and less realistic physics, typical of an arcade style, but it introduces several new features compared to its predecessor, SX3.
+Overall, while stability issues are present, they do not significantly detract from the gameplay experience.

 Critic Reviews